dderg/flex-grid-styl/README.md

 bower install --save flex-grid-styl
 ```

-## Usage
+## Setup
 ### Settings
-theese are defaults, if you want to change them just add any of theese before requiring the grid
+here are defaults, if you want to change them just add any of theese before requiring the grid

 ``` stylus
 colsclassname = "cols"